razorpay/razorpay-go/README.md

 This is primarily meant for merchants who wish to perform interactions with the Razorpay API programatically

+Read up here for getting started and understanding the payment flow with Razorpay: <https://docs.razorpay.com/docs/getting-started>

+## Documentation

+Documentation of Razorpay's API and their usage is available at <https://docs.razorpay.com>

 ## Usage
 You need to setup your key and secret using the following:
 You can find your API keys at <https://dashboard.razorpay.com/#/app/keys>.